Ecuador Visa Costs 2026

 State Apostille

-For birth certificates, marriage certificates, and state-issued documents.
+For marriage certificates and other state-issued documents.
 Cost varies significantly by state — some are free, others charge up to $50

 $2–$50/document